huimiu/azure-devops-tracker/README.md

-# Overview of Custom Search Results app template
+# Overview of the Intelligent App Integrated with AzDO

-## Build a message extension from a new API with Azure Functions

-This app template allows Teams to interact directly with third-party data, apps, and services, enhancing its capabilities and broadening its range of capabilities.
-It allows Teams to:

-- Retrieve real-time information, for example, latest news coverage on a product launch.
-- Retrieve knowledge-based information, for example, my team’s design files in Figma.

-## Get started with the template
+## Get started with the app

 > **Prerequisites**
 >
-> To run this app template in your local dev machine, you will need:
+> To run this app in your local dev machine, you will need:
 >
 > - [Node.js](https://nodejs.org/), supported versions: 16, 18
 > - A [Microsoft 365 account for development](https://docs.microsoft.com/microsoftteams/platform/toolkit/accounts)